This text is translated into Russian by google automatic human level neural machine.

 Increasingly, there are offers to close "extra universities," "unclaimed directions."
 Especially here in the Far East.
 In the previous essay, I wrote that it is necessary to close the school, as the village dies.
 Something similar can be noted in connection with universities.
 Only the scales are different.
 Closing the university - closing the city.
 We are crushing the system of universities (and everything goes to that) - we “close” the entire region.
 The next generation will not be here.

-Is there an exit?
-Of course.
-Stop building an institution from the outside.
-Recognize that all these managers are simply not needed.
-And as soon as this happens, higher education will work in Khabarovsk, and in the Far East, and in Russia.
-And society will "work" with it.
-It is necessary to realize that everything from the laboratory assistant to the minister of education is only the attendants.
-And the essence is those who meet in the audience, starting the dialogue with the words: "Hello!
+Is there a way out?
+Sure.
+Stop building a university from the outside.
+Recognize that all these managers are just not needed.
+And as soon as this happens, higher education will start working in Khabarovsk, and in the Far East, and in Russia.
+And with it, society will "work" as well.
+You need to realize that everyone - from a laboratory assistant to the Minister of Education - is only service personnel.
+And the essence is those who meet in the audience, starting the communication with the words: “Hello!
 Write down today's topic ... ".